- Course Work

 Preparation for dissertation proposal review in October of the fourth year

 During these two years, which should be devoted to dissertation research and writing, the student will be registered as "ABD" under course number 995.
-A written calendar for completion of the thesis work over this two-year period is to be sketched out by the student under the direction of advisor/committee, updated periodically, and kept on file for progress reviews: the Graduate School of Arts and Sciences also requires yearly progress reports.
+A written calendar for completion of the thesis work over this two-year period is to be sketched out by the student under the direction of advisor/committee, updated periodically, and kept on file for progress reviews.

 As indicated above, four specific courses are required of all graduate students: French 500 ("Reading for the M.A.
 Exam"), Romance Languages 690 ("Applied Linguistics and Language Teaching"), French 850 ("Field Statement"), and French 851 ("Dissertation Proposal").

 - French 500: Reading for the M.A.
 Exam will be taken for credit during the spring semester of the student's first year (2nd semester).
 The course consists of a student-led reading workshop designed to prepare for the M.A. exam.
-Beginning in the fall semester, first-year students form their own reading group to study for this exam, meeting informally (at least) once a week to discuss texts on the M.A. reading list.
-On occasion, faculty members may be asked to join the group in order to help in the analysis of particular texts and issues.
+Throughout the spring semester, first-year students meeting formally once a week to discuss texts on the M.A. reading list; on occasion, faculty members or advanced PhD students may be asked to join the group in order to help in the analysis of particular texts and issues.

 - Romance Languages 690: This course in Applied Linguistics and Language Teaching will be audited by the student during his/her fall semester of the second year and will be taken for credit during the spring semester of that year after the student has completed one semester of teaching.
 Transfer credit may be granted if an appropriate course has been completed at another institution while the student was enrolled in an M.A./Ph.D. program.
 Approval for transfer credit is at the discretion of the Graduate Chair and the Director of the Language Program.

-- French 850: During the summer of the student's second year, he or she will work with an advisor to prepare a 6-10-page Field Statement (with a preliminary bibliography) on his or her prospective area of specialization (e.g., Rabelais and Humanism, 17th-century theater, the 19th-century realist novel, or 20th-century poetry) from which a dissertation topic would be picked.
+- French 850: During the summer of the student's second year, he or she will work with an advisor to prepare a 10-12 page Field Statement (including a preliminary bibliography) on his or her prospective areas of specialization (e.g., Rabelais and Humanism, 17th-century theater and feminist theory, 19th-century realist novel and history of science, or 20th-century poetry and film studies) from which a dissertation topic will later be developed.
 Copies of the Field Statement will be presented at the beginning of the fall semester to a three-person reading committee (consisting of the primary advisor and two readers selected by the student in consultation and agreement with the primary advisor and the Graduate Chair).
 An oral discussion and review of the field statement with the committee will take place in October of the student's third year (5th semester).
 The student may obtain samples from the Graduate Coordinator for field statement samples.

 - French 851: The student will register for this course during the spring of the third year, and will complete the Dissertation Proposal/Prospectus during the following fall (7th semester).
 The student will work with his or her advisor to prepare a proposal of at least 10-15 pages.
 The proposal should set forth the following as clearly as possible: 1) the dissertation topic and its presumed value within the field of study, 2) the critical instrument(s) chosen to approach the topic, 3) existing scholarship on the topic as well as scholarship relevant to it, and 4) some indication of how the dissertation arguments will be structured, along with a tentative table of contents.
 The student may obtain samples from the Graduate Coordinator for dissertation proposal samples.
 N.B.
 Although this course appears in registration for the fall of the student's third year, please note that the majority of work for it is to be completed during the summer between the second and third year.